 Keep your blood glucose under control, and do not smoke.
 Research has shown that tight control can slow the onset and progression of retinopathy.

 Treat high blood pressure and high cholesterol.
 Studies show that controlling these factors can help reduce the risk for vision loss.

 Have a professional, dilated eye exam at least once a year, even if your vision seems fine.

 Detection and symptoms

 Even if you take steps to prevent retinopathy, you may still develop the condition.
 In the early stages, retinopathy often has no symptoms.
 That’s why it's so important to have a dilated eye exam every year.
 In this type of exam, special drops are placed in your eyes to widen the pupils.
-This lets your eye care provider look inside your eyes for signs of disease.
+This lets your eye healthcare provider look inside your eyes for signs of disease.
 As retinopathy progresses, you might notice a few spots floating in your field of vision.
 These are actually specks of blood.
 Tell your provider right away if you see spots or have blurry vision.
 The earlier you get treatment, the more effective it’s likely to be.

 In both types of laser treatment, the eye is numbed with special drops before the surgery.
 The area behind the eye may also be numbed to prevent discomfort.
 It’s possible that you may feel a stinging sensation during the procedure.
-Tell your provider if you experience pain in your eye after the surgery.
+Tell your provider if you experience pain in your eye after the procedure.

-Talk with your health care provider to learn more about preventing diabetic retinopathy.
+Talk with your healthcare provider to learn more about preventing diabetic retinopathy.
 By keeping an eye on your health, you can help preserve your sight.